geoserver/geoserver/doc/en/user/source/data/wms.rst

      - Enables the store.
 If disabled, no data from the remote WMS will be served.
    * - :guilabel:`Capabilities URL`
      - The full URL to access the capabilities document of the remote WMS.
+   * - :guilabel:`User Name`
+     - If the WMS requires authentication, the user name to connect as.
+   * - :guilabel:`Password`
+     - If the WMS requires authentication, the password to connect with.
+   * - :guilabel:`Max concurrent connections`
+     - The maximum number of persistent connections to keep for this WMS.

 When finished, click :guilabel:`Save`.